-The reason behind the cases is the purchase attempts of agricultural land by Armenian Copper Programme (ACP), a Russian owned mining company operating near the villages of Teghout and Shnogh.
+The reason behind the cases is the purchase of agricultural land by Armenian Copper Program (ACP), and the Russian-owned mining company operating near the villages of Teghout and Shnogh.
 In November of 2007, the Armenian government decision changed and took away the status of the entire area in question located near the border of Azerbaijan and Georgia.

-The owners were later offered financial settlement by ACP and its affiliate Teghout CJSC, but they considered the price to be well below the market value.
+The owners were later offered a financial settlement by ACP and its affiliate Teghout CJSC, but they considered the price to be well below the market value.

-“The villagers received miserable compensation – about 10-20 cents per square meter of land – paid by ACP for their fertile lands and crops.
-Some villagers lost their property, while others’ property will be largely affected by and eventually degraded through contamination caused by mining,” a 2012 appeal to UN High Commissioner for Human Rights describes.
+"The villagers received miserable compensation-- about 10-20 cents per square meter of land-- paid by ACP for their fertile lands and crops.
+Some villagers lost their property, while others' property will be largely affected by and eventually degraded by mining,” according to the 2012 appeal to the UN High Commissioner for Human Rights.

-After that, a series of court trials followed in which the mining company sought to force farmers to agree to the sell, they again defended against allegedly unfair procedures and courts’ verdicts.
+After that, a series of court trials followed by the mining company sought to force the farmers to agree to sell; they, again, defended against allegedly unfair procedures and courts' verdicts.

 Farmers eventually decided to seek justice in Strasbourg with the ECHR in 2009-2010, which just ruled in favor of all six of the official complaints.
 The Armenian government has been paying damages from €5,200 to €17,200 to each plaintiff with a total amount of €69,400.